Devadhaarini/JAVA_DS_Module-6/EX3-Write a program to count the number of digits in an integer.md

 ```
 /*
 Program to to count the number of digits in an integer
-Developed by: Nandakesore J
+Developed by: Devadhaarini.D
-RegisterNumber: 212223240103
+RegisterNumber: 212223230040
 import java.util.Scanner;

 public class CountDigits {